B2027

 Part A consists of a combination of 1000 level unit (first year), 2000 level unit (second year) and 3000 level unit (third year).
 This means that you are not expected to complete all the units in Part A during your first year.
 Further, you must also examine the prerequisites of a unit.
 As mentioned above, in order to study some 2000 or 3000 level units you must have already completed a particular lower level unit.
 Please refer to the course progression map for guidance on unit enrolment for each semester of study.

-Part B Digital media (8 units)
+Part B Discipline Studies (8 units)

 You have to complete 8 compulsory units in Part B: